-Forward looking information is incorporated into the determination of expected credit loss by considering regional economic journals and forecasts, collecting information available from regular commercial dealings with its customers and other publicly available information and considering the effects such information could have on any assumptions or inputs used in the measurement of expected credit losses, determining significant increases in credit risk or identifying a credit impaired loan.
+Forward-looking information is incorporated into the determination of expected credit loss by considering regional economic journals and forecasts, collecting information available from regular commercial dealings with its customers and other publicly available information and considering the effects such information could have on any assumptions or inputs used in the measurement of expected credit losses, determining significant increases in credit risk or identifying a credit impaired loan.

 Significant judgments, estimates and assumptions are required when calculating the expected credit losses of members' loans.
 In measuring the 12-month and lifetime expected credit losses, management makes assumptions about prepayments, the timing and extent of missed payments or default events.
-In addition, management makes assumptions and estimates about the impact that forward looking information may have on the historical data used to measure expected credit losses.
-The Credit Union has identified forecasted unemployment rates and prime interest rates to be the most relevant factors, and accordingly adjusts the historical loss rates based on expected changes in these factors (e.g. higher unemployment rates due to COVID-19).
+In addition, management makes assumptions and estimates about the impact that forward-looking information may have on the historical data used to measure expected credit losses.
+The Credit Union has identified forecasted unemployment rates to be the most relevant factor, and accordingly adjusts the historical loss rates based on expected changes in this factor.